eharquin/babyfut/README.md

 ## Todo
-* [ ] Filter serial ports to get arduinos or specific serial id
+* [ ] Add the possibility to stop the replay mid-video by pushing any button